 Printer Friendly Version

-DESCRIPTIONChromosomal microarray (CMA) testing has been proposed for detection of genetic imbalances in infants or children with characteristics of developmental delay/intellectual disability (DD/ID) or autism spectrum disorder (ASD).
+Chromosomal microarray (CMA) testing has been proposed for detection of genetic imbalances in infants or children with characteristics of developmental delay/intellectual disability (DD/ID), autism spectrum disorder (ASD), and/or congenital anomalies.
 G-banded karyotyping has for many years been the standard first-line test for this purpose.
 G-banded karyotyping allows visualization and analysis of chromosomes for chromosomal rearrangements including genomic gains and losses.
 Chromosomal microarray (CMA) analysis performs a similar, although non-visual, analysis at a much higher resolution.
 As a result, CMA has the potential to increase the diagnostic yield in this population and change clinical interpretation in some cases.
 However, the diagnostic yield remains low in unselected populations without accompanying signs and/or symptoms.
 In individuals with apparent nonsyndromic DD/ID, or suspected ASD and accompanying malformations, the diagnostic yield is much higher and is higher than the yield of karyotype testing.

 Children with signs of neurodevelopmental delays or disorders in the first few years of life may eventually be diagnosed with intellectual disability or autism syndromes, serious and lifelong conditions that present significant challenge to families and to public health.
 Cases of developmental delay / intellectual disability and of autism may be associated with genetic abnormalities.
 For children with clear, clinical symptoms and / or physiologic evidence of syndromic neurodevelopmental disorders, diagnoses are based primarily on clinical history and physical examination, and then may be confirmed with targeted genetic testing of specific genes associated with the diagnosed syndrome.
 However, for children who do not present with an obvious syndrome, who are too young for full expression of a suspected syndrome, or who may have an atypical presentation, genetic testing may be used as a basis for establishing a diagnosis.